 None of this really matters though.
-Indoor levels vary in space and time.
-What you care about is your personal exposure, the air that actually goes into your lungs.
+Indoor levels vary in space.
+What you care about is your personal exposure—the air that actually goes into your lungs.

-This is hard to study since you have to carry around a measurement device, but it’s been done a few times.
+This is hard to study since someone has to carry a measurement device on their person.
+Still, it’s been done a few times.
 Early attempts put a small tube near the mouth that passed that air through a filter that was later weighed.
 More recent studies use devices that measure light scatter.

 I couldn’t find any good reviews, so I did my own.
 Here’s a comparison of the mean personal and outdoor levels in all the studies I found:

-You can expand a table with details on all the studies here if you like.
+You can expand a table with details on all the studies here.